stevepowell99/flowershow/500 AI - rigour - black box/Trust the algorithm, not the AI.md

 **An algorithm** is simply a set of explicit steps to make a decision or produce an output, usually expressed in code or clear language.
 Organizations have used such rule-based systems for decades.
 ### No algorithm: trust the human

 The alternative (precursor) to algorithms is trusting humans to make decisions.
-This can be great if humans consider context and individual circumstances, but it can also lead to bias and corruption.
+This can be great if humans consider context and individual circumstances, what Scott calls "mētis," or local, practical, tacit knowledge, (Scott, 2020) but it can also lead to bias and corruption.

 We can see rubrics in evaluation (King et al., 2013) as a kind of soft algorithm.
 We usually welcome rubrics because they make evaluation criteria more explicit, transparent, and less subject to the whims and unreliability of individuals.